May the Sacred Heart of Jesus be everywhere loved!

 She holds out her hand to the poor, she opens her arms to the needy.

-She is clothed in strength and dignity; she can laugh at the days to come.
+in strength and dignity; she can laugh at the days to come.

 When she opens her mouth, she does so wisely;